-Web sites can have more than one CTA, and they can be located in several different parts of a web page: the sidebar and header are the most common.
+Websites can have more than one CTA, and they can be located in several different parts of a website: the sidebar and header are the most common.

 Call-to-actions invite viewers to do something to further interact with your brand and appear on your webpage as a popup or form.
 Common phrases include: